srudder16/groovybaby/README.md

 By importing profiles that contain validation rules, a validation suite can be constructed and applied to a Cameo project.

-These suites with automatically verify compliance with rules of construction.
+These suites with automatically verify compliance with rules of construction for the aforementioned architecture style guides.